-The superior court is Georgia's general jurisdiction trial court, with jurisdiction over divorce cases among others.
+The superior court is Georgia's general jurisdiction trial court, with jurisdiction over divorce cases, among others.
 Superior courts are organized into 10 Judicial Districts, comprised of 49 judicial circuits.

-Hawai'i state courts operate within a totally integrated system with court rules, procedures and forms consistent throughout all jurisdictions.
+Hawaii state courts operate within a totally integrated system with court rules, procedures, and forms consistent throughout all jurisdictions.
 The Family Court in each circuit hears legal matters involving children and families.

-Idaho district courts can hear domestic relations cases, but in most counties they are heard in Magistrate Courts.
+Idaho district courts can hear domestic relations cases, but in most counties, they are heard in Magistrate Courts.

-The Unified Trial Court in Illinois is the Circuit Court, the court of "original jurisdiction".
-There are twenty-two circuits in the state, three of which are single county circuits (Cook, Will, and Du Page).
-The remaining nineteen circuits contain two to twelve counties per circuit.
+The Unified Trial Court in Illinois is the Circuit Court, the court of "original jurisdiction."
+There are twenty-four circuits in the state, six of which are single-county circuits (Cook, DuPage, Kane, Lake, McHenry, and Will).
+The remaining 18 circuits contain two to 12 counties per circuit.

 In Indiana, there are no separate family courts, so the superior courts have divisions within them that handle family law cases.
-The majority of Indiana trial courts are superior courts and almost all Indiana counties have superior courts.
+The majority of Indiana trial courts are superior courts, and almost all Indiana counties have superior courts.

 District courts are the trial courts of Kansas, with general original jurisdiction over domestic relations cases.
 Kansas is divided into judicial districts, but there is a district court in each county.

-Family Court is a division of the Circuit Court, Kentucky's highest trial court level.
+Kentucky Family Court is a division of the Circuit Court, Kentucky's highest trial court level.